Pabilis Silva

-Deshabandu Dr. Themmadurage Pabilis Silva :පබිලිස් සිල්වා; (born 24 April 1936) is a Sri Lankan chef and television personality.
+Deshabandu Dr. Tommadura Publis Silva :පබිලිස් සිල්වා; (born 24 April 1937) is a Sri Lankan chef and television personality.
 Considered as an icon in Sri Lankan cuisine, Silva has the honor of taking Sri Lankan Sinhala food to the international arena and his recipes are famous all around the world.
-Silva started as a coal miner in the hotel, later he became the Chief Chef of the Mount Lavinia Hotel and is currently a member of the Board of Directors.
+Silva started as a coal miner in the hotel, later he became the Director - Culinary Affair & Promotions Mount Lavinia Hotel and is currently a member of the Board of Directors.

-Personal life
+People Life Pabilis Silva

 Pabilis Silva was born on 24 April 1936 in Gammeddegoda, Rathgama, as the second of five children.
 His nickname was Kirimahatthaya.
 Both his father, Appu Singho, and his mother, Kumarasinghe Podihami, had no formal education.
 His father worked in social welfare, while his mother took on various jobs to support the family.

 From an early age, Pabilis helped his mother sell vegetables at the local market to make ends meet.
 There were harsh times—he sometimes ate rotten pumpkins or went hungry.
 As a child, he also pulled nets, pushed empty carts, lifted wares for shops and took on odd jobs in households, and even working as a narrator.
 He even joined Buddhist monks for almsgiving rounds (pindapāta) and has been an abbot.

 Pabilis had two brothers and two sisters.
 At around age six, he began school at Rajgama Devapathiraja, but attended for less than a month.
 When World War II began, he was moved to a nearby missionary school, where he stayed for under two years.
 After that, he enrolled at Sirisumana Vidyalaya.
 Known for being rebellious, he rarely applied himself academically and often faced punishment at school as a result.

 As he grew older, Pabilis lacked a clear career path, as he showed no interest in the jobs he did to sustain himself.
 At age 20, in 1956, he married his childhood friend and later girlfriend, Wimalawathi Rajakaruna.
 They had known each other from school, and despite early doubts, their relationship deepened until they tied the knot.
 The responsibilities of marriage and fatherhood stirred his motivation to secure stable work, which slowly prompted his career into culinary arts.
 The couple had five children: three daughters (including Nishani Maheshika) and two sons.
 In 1978, they relocated with their family to Colombo.